 Once you have unhooked raleys down, the raley to blind is the perfect progression for that first handlepass trick.
 It’s a simple 180 degree rotation and passing the bar once you land.

-Progression Step 1
+Progression Step 1: Unhooked Raley

 Raley to Blind: Key Points

-The key point to this trick is the handlepass.
-You always want to maintain control to reduce the chance of injury so raley a couple feet off the water.
+One of the key points is the timing of when to go for the handlepass.
 Once you’re at the peak of your jump and as the kite slacks, initiate the rotation with your head.
-Here’s the key point for the handlepass: keep the elbow of the hand you pass the bar with bent in and as you rotate pull the bar towards your front hip.
-When you land, break your wrist and pass the bar.
-If you’re riding regular, you’ll pass the bar with your left hand.
-If you’re riding goofy then you’ll pass the bar with your right hand.
+Here’s the key point for the handlepass: commit by tucking your chin and looking over your back shoulder.
+Make sure to continue to look over your back shoulder to spot your landing.
+If you’re riding regular (left foot forward), you’ll pass the bar with your left hand.
+If you’re riding goofy (right foot forward) then you’ll pass the bar with your right hand.

 Next Up: